thermalogic/RustSEUIF97/README_Python.md

 1. The multi-step method unleashes the full power of the compiler optimizations while using `powi()` with the `for` loop
 2. The recursive  method computes the polynomial values of the base variable and its derivatives

-In seuif97, [36 thermodynamic, transport and  further properties](#properties) can be calculated.
+In the package, [36 thermodynamic, transport and  further properties](#properties) can be calculated.

 The following 12 input pairs are implemented: